Pass-through entity (PTE) elective tax

 2022 to 2025 taxable years

-For taxable years beginning on or after January 1, 2022, and before January 1, 2026, the PTE may not make an election if the initial payment is not made by June 15.
+Beginning on or after January 1, 2022, and before January 1, 2026,

-When to pay the elective tax
+When to pay the PTE elective tax

 The payment date must be within the following time frames: